TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 ### BST Sets and Maps

 Sets and maps, similar to stacks and queues, are interfaces that can be implemented using trees.
-Implementing them with trees allows for O($log{n}$) time for operations.
-Sets are data structures that have unique elements and implementing them with binary search trees ensures that they are stored in order while still having O($log{n}$) time for operations, unlike arrays where the operations take O(n) time.
+Implementing them with trees allows for O($\log{n}$) time for operations.
+Sets are data structures that have unique elements and implementing them with binary search trees ensures that they are stored in order while still having O($\log{n}$) time for operations, unlike arrays where the operations take O(n) time.
 Maps are data structures that operate on key-value pairs.
 Each element is a key that has a value mapped to it.
 For example, a phonebook has a list of names sorted in alphabetical order.
 These are the keys.
 Each name has an associated phone number mapped to them, which serves as the value.
 The key-value pair in this example would be the name and corresponding phone number with that name.
-Implementing a map with a binary search tree also allows for O($log{n}$) time for operations and ensures a sorted order, much like the alphabetized order in a phonebook.
+Implementing a map with a binary search tree also allows for O($\log{n}$) time for operations and ensures a sorted order, much like the alphabetized order in a phonebook.
 Each key could have any value mapped to it such as an integer, string, object, etc., and can also have multiple values associated with it.

 Languages like Java and C++ have built-in TreeMaps but languages such as Python and JavaScript require you to import an external library to gain access to such data structures.
 Here is the declaration of a built-in TreeMap in C++: